AveriWylie/averiwylie.github.io/README.md

 This is a free source for other programmers, and people, to view my progress (from the software engineering side of things) as a computer scientist.
 Every game was made in part or entirely by me.
 Any project created in affilitiation with another programmer will say so.

-Feel free to explore, and leave comments/tips in areas you think need imporvement, so don't hesitate to reach out for collaboratory opportunities.
+Feel free to explore, see how all the logic works, and leave comments/tips in areas you think need improvement.
+Don't hesitate to reach out for collaboratory opportunities!

 ---